camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/webapps.md

 </dependency>
 ```

-By default the starter registers a controller to redirect `/` to Camunda's bundled `index.html`.
+By default, the starter registers a controller to redirect `/` to Camunda's bundled `index.html`.
-To disable this you have to add to your application properties:
+To disable this, you have to add to your application properties:
 ```properties
 camunda.bpm.webapp.index-redirect-enabled=false
 ```

 ### Enterprise webapps
-To use enterprise Web applications include another starter:
+To use the enterprise Web applications, include another starter:
 ```xml
 <dependency>
   <groupId>org.camunda.bpm.springboot</groupId>